lbrclbrc/my_coin/whitepaper_draft.md

   - Once `commit₁` is flagged as stolen at T = 5, we also blacklist all pool states, newly created commitments, and withdrawals that could be related to it during that window;
   - We can also propagate further along the graph: public accounts that received such withdrawn funds during the window, and a long chain of accounts connected to them, can also be automatically included in high-risk sets.

-Next we look at how these two strategies behave in practice.
+Next, let's look at how these two strategies behave in practice.

 ---